FRRouting/frr/doc/user/main.rst

 This table is fully separate from the default unicast table.
 However, RPF lookup can include the unicast table.

-WARNING: RPF lookup results are non-responsive in this version of Frr, i.e. multicast routing does not actively react to changes in underlying unicast topology!
+WARNING: RPF lookup results are non-responsive in this version of FRR, i.e. multicast routing does not actively react to changes in underlying unicast topology!